helm/community/proposals/helm-repo-container-registry-convergence/001-repo-registry.md

 # Proposal 1 - Container Registries provide Helm Repositories

 As Helm Charts are designed around the intention of deploying images, it's a natural evolution to store Helm Charts in registries, alongside the images they reference.
+By aligning charts within a registry, registry vendors can extend the auth infrastructure to provide a common means to authenticate charts and the referenced images, as well as provide a common UI for search, discovery and additional meta-data.

 As Helm is evolving as the defacto deployment technology, it's believed it's time to evolve registries to support additional artifacts, such as Helm Charts.